domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 A choice is always a meta-choice, a choice of the modality of the choice itelf.
 (Modality: The mode in which something exists or is experienced or expressed.)

 The semblance of what appears as reality is a veil, which veils nothing.

+Essence is real only as appearance.

+Essence has no existence independent of its manifestation in appearance.

+There is a truth, and not everything is relative, but this truth is the truth of the perspectival distortion as such, not a truth distorted by the partial view from a one-sided perspective.

+Ideology is like a coordinate transform of our experienced reality.